albertobastos/super-pepino-bot/README.md

 SuperPepinoBot is a Telegram Bot implemented to run as an AWS Lambda Function.

-It replies to chat messages that match any of the configured suffixes.
+It replies any chat message that matches one of the configured suffixes.

 Just for fun!